 However, the verse above is speaking about Israel 3500 years ago, when Israel was under the Old Covenant and favored with release from slavery and on their way to the Promised Land still.
 Special protections were needed for the fledgling nation.
 There had to be grace.

-Then Israel rebelled continually the grace ran out.
+Then Israel rebelled continually until the grace ran out.
 They were conquered and ejected from the land.
 First the northern ten tribes, then the two southern tribes.
 The prophets stopped coming and warning them to keep Torah as that covenant which essentially gave them dwelling rights in the Promised Land as long as they were obedient, was over (Heb 8:13).
 Ten of the twelve tribes lost their identity as a result of being scattered to the nations.
 Only the House of Judah (the Jews) is identifiable today and has partially returned.

 If we look at it objectively, modern Israel today is like all other major developed nations, made up of sinful people who don't pay much heed to God or his law and led by sinful leaders.
 That's just an effect of modern life as the Letter to Laodicea describes so well about this age of the rich, comfortable, spiritually blind church (Rev 3:15-18).
 As such, we see that Israel had the Holocaust and is subjected to terror and persecution continually.
 They have a tiny state and do OK, but they have no oil and are surrounded by enemies who do.

 Israel's Evil Future in Prophecy